Introduction

 Fig. 159 In the right front bumper: Screw in towing eye.

 1. Remove the towing eye from the vehicle tool kit in the luggage compartment.
+Check that the threads are clean and that no dirt, stones, or damaged material are trapped in the mounting area.

 2. Press on the marked area of the cover in the direction of the arrow to release the catch on the cover fig. 158.
+Apply steady pressure rather than using sharp tools, because the cover and surrounding paint can be scratched easily.

-4. Rotate the towing eye in the direction of the arrow as far as possible to
+4. Rotate the towing eye in the direction of the arrow as far as possible to install it in the mount fig. 159, ⇒

 5. After the vehicle has been towed, unscrew the towing eye with a suitable object in the opposite direction to the arrow.
+Remove it carefully so that the threads in the bumper mount are not damaged.

 7. If necessary, clean the towing eye and return it to the vehicle tool kit in the luggage compartment.
+Storing it clean and dry helps protect the threads and makes it ready for the next emergency use.

 WARNING